DocsWebApps/application-support-dashboard/README.md

 If you want to work on this project yourself, then you can use any good IDE like IntelliJ or Eclipse.
 Once you have chosen an IDE you will need to set up your machine as per the instructions below.

+This application was generated using JHipster 5.8.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.8.2](https://www.jhipster.tech/documentation-archive/v5.8.2).

 First download this repository onto your computer either by cloning it or by downloading the zip file.